 For the record, we love living in a small house.
-In fact, very soon, we will be going even smaller (by moving our family of 4 into a 5th wheel trailer).
 However, living in a small house is not without its challenges.
 As I said before, the main living space does not have a single closet.
 To make matters worse, smells travel fast, and you have to turn sideways when passing each other in the hallway.

 Despite the challenges of living in a small house, I wouldn’t trade it for anything.
 Maybe that’s because, after years of living this way, I’ve learned quite a few small space hacks (which help keep me sane).

 The most important thing to remember when living with a family in a small house is to keep clutter to a minimum.
 Clutter can easily take over a small house (if you let it), making a small space seem tiny.

 Here are some guidelines to help you eliminate clutter in a small house:

 - If you haven’t used an item in the last six months, (except for seasonal items), you can discard it.

 - Use multi-purpose items rather than single-use ones.
 For example, an Instant Pot can replace your slow cooker, pressure cooker, rice cooker, and vegetable steamer.

 - Purge regularly.
 I do a major purge with the change of the seasons.